-The holy week starts on April 1st with Palm Sunday ( domingo de Ramos): Representation of Jesus entering Jerusalem when crowds cheered him by waving palm branches.
-In the Catholic celebration after the mass gives out sprays of palm leaves.
-The represenation sometimes bring a Jesus riding a donkey.
+The holy week starts on April 13th with Palm Sunday ( Domingo de Ramos), which marks Jesus’ triumhant entry into Jerusalem .
+In the Catholic celebration many churches use processions into or around the church to recreate Jesus’ path through Jerusalem, after the mass gives out sprays of palm leaves.
+The represenation sometimes bring a Jesus riding a donkey sometimes.

 Many Ticos (Costa Ricans) simply bring hammocks to the beach, or sleep right on the sand, camp in the side of the rivers or stay in home with all the family and watch the classic religious films in local Channels(Teletica, Repretel and SINART) like the 10 Commandments, The Arc, Kind David, David and Goliat, Spartacus, Mel Gibson’s The Passion of Christ ,The bible, The Robe, the DreamWorks animated classic, The Prince of Egypt for the kids or just watch the TV transmission of The procession in San Joaquin de Flores de Heredia that includes an actor for every person that was present at the scene of Christ’s death, or Vatican mass or event.

-If you’re willing to work with the wild ruckus surrounding Semana Santa, however, you won’t find a more authentically Costa Rican fiesta.
-The beach parties are wild, and you’ll almost certainly be invited to toast the holiday with inebriated locals (though it always helps if you bring your own libations).
+The beaches will be packed of Ticos, and you’ll almost certainly be invited to toast the holiday with the locals .
 And, if you’re interested in more traditional events, most major towns and cities offer more serious observations of the Holy Week.

-Catholic churches, most notably in Cartago and around the Central Valley, organize elaborate, costumed processions on Good Friday, depicting Jesus Christ’s last day before the crucifixion.
-Called the Via Crucis, or Via Dolorosa (literally the “Way of the Cross” or “Way of Sorrows,” and very similar to the Passion Play), these follow a representation of Jesus, sometimes portrayed by an actor dragging the cross, or more often a carved statue carried on a litter by volunteers.
+Catholic churches, most notably in Cartago and Heredia, organize elaborate, costumed processions on Good Friday, depicting Jesus Christ’s last day before the crucifixion.
+Called the Via Crucis, or Via Dolorosa, these follow a representation of Jesus, sometimes portrayed by an actor dragging the cross, or more often a carved statue carried on a litter by volunteers.

-For instance, in many towns, Judas the Betrayer is burned in effigy on the Saturday before Easter, accompanied by lots of fireworks.
-In Liberia the celebration is from 7:00 pm next to plaza Rodriguez by the stadium.
+La Quema de Judas, in many towns, Judas the Betrayer is burned in effigy on the Holy Saturday before Easter, accompanied by lots of fireworks.
+In Liberia the celebration will be Holy Friday from 6:00 pm next to plaza Rodriguez by the stadium.

 Lagarteada In Santa Cruz, Guanacaste, local people capture a live crocodile with their bare hands, and keep it in a pen (with the blessing of MINAE, if not the Vatican) as part of the Lagarteada, a celebration that almost certainly predates the Spanish Conquest.
 This event is Good Friday that involves capturing a giant crocodile with their bare hands and tying it up to put on display in the center of town.